 Cart

 Muscat (مسقط) – the capital of the Sultanate of Oman – lies on the coast and is surrounded by the Al Hajar Mountains.
 In the 16th century, the Portuguese installed a number of bastions, which today are among the city’s most popular tourist attractions.
 Wandering from the top of the fort, everyone can enjoy the natural, harmonious views, where nature and Omani architectural traditions dominate and complement each other.
 Oman is often called the ‘Switzerland of the Middle East’ and ‘the frankincense trail’.
 It attracts more and more tourists because it is safe to travel and offers outstanding nature, unique traditions, religious tolerance and genuine local Omani hospitality.
 A unique place where huge powers of nature – mountains, valleys, the Empty Quarter, the sea and the Indian Ocean – meet in complete harmony.
 Muscat is a photogenic city with many different angles to discover its beauty.
-The markets, beaches, fortresses and surrounding areas are worth every minute that I spent during the beginning of the pandemic, even though I unfortunately couldn’t discover as much as I wanted.
-One of the most photogenic places is the Sultan Qaboos Grand Mosque – any photography lover can spend all day just discovering different angles, shadows and the extraordinary interior of the mosque.
-There are also fantastic spots for nature photography, like the Bimmah Sinkhole and Wadi Shab.
-I believe next time I will discover even more.
+The markets, beaches, fortresses and surrounding areas are worth every minute that I spent during my travels there.
+One of the most photogenic places in Muscat is the Sultan Qaboos Grand Mosque – any photography lover can spend all day just discovering different angles, shadows and the extraordinary interior of the mosque.
+Muttrah Souq is a photographer’s paradise, offering a mix of traditional details and friendly locals (if they agree to pose).
+From Muttrah Fort, enjoy stunning views of the corniche, Gulf of Oman, and surrounding mountains.
+Al Qurum Beach is a top spot for capturing both locals and visitors, with the low tide creating unique opportunities for shadow, reflection, and sunset photography.
+But, the capital is not all the country, so I suggest you discover Oman – by visiting other fantastic spots for nature photography, like the Bimmah Sinkhole and Wadi Shab, Wadi Tiwi, Wadi Bani Khalid etc. Enjoy the ride on the coastal road to one of the most ancient Omani cities – Sur.
+Sur, once a key trading port for frankincense, was strategically located on the Gulf of Oman for trade with Mesopotamia and the Indus Valley.
+Its traditional dhow-building yards remain, and the city continues to be a vital boat-building hub, blending modern development with cultural heritage.
+At Ras Al Jinz reserve, you may witness green turtles nesting and laying eggs at night.
+Oman’s vast deserts offer a glimpse into Bedouin life, with diverse wildlife and stunning sunrise and sunset light displays.
+For unique photos, visit the villages of Birkat Al-Mawz and Misfat Al-Abriyeen, where you can explore date palm oases, qanat systems, and ruins with stunning light changes.
+Jebel Shams, with its Grand Canyon, and the Green Mountains (Jebel Akhdar) offer breathtaking views.
+Nizwa, one of Oman’s oldest cities, is perfect for capturing local markets, forts, and the old town.
+Throughout your journey, Oman's hospitable people will leave a lasting impression.

 Friday, 12 February 2021